-A more recent study by Zhang et al. (2023), that considered two models that differed only in 58 their representation of interactive chemistry, also showed that changes in composition can impact the sign of the NH midlatitude jet response to increased CO2.
-However, in contrast to CP2019, 60 the long-term impact of this composition feedback was a poleward, not equatorward, shift of the 61 NH jet.
-Though not investigated in detail, this poleward shift of the jet was linked to changes in the ocean circulation, which were not examined in CP2019.
-More precisely, Zhang et al. (2023) noted that the Atlantic Meridional Overturning Circulation (AMOC) exhibited a stronger decline in interactive simulations in which trace gases and aerosols were allowed to respond to increased CO2, relative to non-interactive simulations.
-Indeed, recent studies have highlighted the large 66 influence that changes in the AMOC exert on the response of the NH midlatitude jet to increased 67 CO2 (Gervais et al. (2019)), with models featuring a larger AMOC decline also tending to produce 68 a stronger poleward jet shift (Bellomo et al. (2021); Liu et al. (2020); Orbe et al. (2023)).
+A more recent study by Zhang et al. (2023) that considered two models - distinct from the ones 61 used in either CP2019 or Li and Newman (2022) - and that differed only in their representation 62 of interactive chemistry, also showed that changes in composition can impact the sign of the NH 63 midlatitude jet response to increased CO2.
+However, in contrast to CP2019, the long-term impact 64 of this composition feedback was a poleward, not equatorward, shift of the zonal mean NH jet.
+65 Though not investigated in detail, this poleward shift of the jet - expressed regionally as an eastward 66 extension of the Atlantic jet and a poleward shift of the Pacific jet - was linked to changes in the 67 ocean circulation, which were not examined in CP2019.
+More precisely, Zhang et al. (2023) 68 noted that the Atlantic Meridional Overturning Circulation (AMOC) exhibited a stronger decline 69 in interactive simulations in which trace gases and aerosols were allowed to respond to increased 70 CO_2 , relative to non-interactive simulations.
+Indeed, recent studies have highlighted the large 71 influence that changes in the AMOC exert on the response of the NH midlatitude jet to increased 72 CO2 (Gervais et al. (2019)), with models featuring a larger AMOC decline also tending to produce 73 a stronger and eastward extended jet over the Atlantic (Bellomo et al. (2021); Liu et al. (2020); 74 Orbe et al. (2023)).
+75

-The results from Zhang et al. (2023) suggest that composition feedbacks on the NH midlatitude 70 jet may depend on the response of the ocean circulation.
-However, that study did not examine the 71 mechanism underlying the stronger AMOC response in the interactive chemistry simulations nor did it isolate the role of ozone from influences due to other trace gases and aerosols.
-To this end, 73 here we hypothesize that the ozone-induced negative NAO wind anomalies reported in CP2019 74 provide a potential pathway through which stratospheric ozone changes can influence the AMOC and the long-term response of the NH midlatitude jet.
-Our hypothesis is partly predicated on results from previous studies showing that variations in the jet - namely those resembling the NAO - can 77 influence variability of the AMOC through changes in wind stress (Marshall et al. (2001); Zhai and 78 Marshall (2014)).
-Modified air-sea fluxes of heat, water and momentum associated with variations in the NAO alter vertical and horizontal density gradients in the subpolar gyre, inducing changes 80 in deep water formation and the AMOC (e.g., Visbeck et al. (1998); Delworth and Dixon (2000)).
-81 This pathway via the NAO has been used to demonstrate how sudden stratospheric warmings influence the variability of heat flux anomalies into the ocean and ocean mixed layer depths in the North Atlantic (O'Callaghan and Mitchell (2014)) as well as the strength of the AMOC itself (Reichler et al. (2012)).
+The results from Zhang et al. (2023) suggest that composition feedbacks on the NH midlatitude 76 jet may depend on the response of the ocean circulation.
+However, that study did not examine the 77 mechanism underlying the stronger AMOC response in the interactive chemistry simulations nor 78 did it isolate the role of ozone from influences due to other trace gases and aerosols.
+To this end, 79 here we hypothesize that the ozone-induced negative NAO wind anomalies reported in CP2019 80 provide a potential pathway through which stratospheric ozone changes can influence the AMOC 81 and the long-term response of the NH midlatitude jet.
+Our hypothesis is partly predicated on 82 results from previous studies showing that variations in the jet - namely those resembling the NAO 83 - can influence variability of the AMOC through changes in wind stress (Marshall et al. (2001); 84 Zhai and Marshall (2014); Delworth and Zeng (2016)).
+Modified air-sea fluxes of heat, water and 85 momentum associated with variations in the NAO alter vertical and horizontal density gradients in 86 the subpolar gyre, inducing changes in deep water formation and the AMOC (e.g., Visbeck et al. 87

+(1998); Delworth and Dixon (2000)).
+This pathway via the NAO has been used to demonstrate how sudden stratospheric warmings influence the variability of heat flux anomalies into the ocean and ocean mixed layer depths in the North Atlantic (O'Callaghan and Mitchell (2014)) as well as the strength of the AMOC itself (Reichler et al. (2012)).

 Here we present results from non-interactive and fully interactive chemistry global warming experiments produced with the new high-top coupled atmosphere ocean version of the NASA Goddard Institute for Space Studies (GISS) climate model that were submitted to the Coupled Model Intercomparison Project Phase 6 (CMIP6) (Eyring et al. (2016)).
-We focus on simulations in which CO2 is abruptly doubled and quadrupled in order to facilitate comparison with the results presented in CP2019 and Zhang et al. (2023).
+We focus on simulations in which CO_2 is abruptly doubled and quadrupled in order to facilitate comparison with the results presented in CP2019 and Zhang et al. (2023).